 Attract bats to your home by using one of these free bat house plans to build one.
 Why would you want to attract bats to your yard?
 Bats are great at getting rid of mosquitoes, they eat thousands of them a day!
 If that's not enough bats also pollinate plants when the bees are tucked in for the night.

 You could just put up a bat house and hope for the best, but there are several things you can do to better attract them.
 Basically, you'll want to recreate the feeling of a cave.
-The inside of the bat box should be warm and dark and have an unfinished inside so they have a surface that they can hang onto when they're inside.
-If you already have bats, giving them a home of their own will discourage them from nesting on other areas of your house.
+The inside of the bat box should be warm and dark and have an unfinished interior so they have a surface that they can hang onto when they're inside.
+If you already have bats, giving them a home of their own will discourage them from nesting in other areas of your house.

 01 of 05

 This bat house looks so good; it's almost like placing a piece of modern art in your home.
 This single-chamber bat house is built out of cedar and plywood and measures 18" wide and 24" high.
 The inside of the house is grooved, so the bats have a nice place to hang and rest.
 All the supplies cost less than $20, making it a budget project that doesn't look like one.

 02 of 05

 This well-thought-out bat house plan has been designed after a lot of research on why bat houses fail or succeed.
 This large bat house measures 26 inches by 18 inches.
 It's a three-chamber bat house, so it can hold a ton of bats at one time, around 70 of them.
 The inside of the bat house is textured with a crosshatch pattern cut into the interior wood pieces before assembly.